MajoTommy/housekeeper-app-dev/docs/CURSORSREADME.md

 - Double-checking visibility and content after a short delay
 - Using multiple approaches to generate content reliably

+### Default Values Conflicts
+- Previously, hardcoded defaults in the code could conflict with database values
+- Fixed by implementing a "null-value" approach:
+  - Initialize objects with minimal structure and null values
+  - Apply defaults only when needed
+  - Use database as single source of truth
+  - Generate appropriate content based on isWorking status

 ## Best Practices Implemented

 ### Data Management
 - Database as single source of truth for all settings
 - Initial default settings created once and stored in database
 - Comprehensive validation before saving to database
+- Null-value approach to avoid conflicts between code and database

 ### UI Reliability
 - Multiple visibility checks for UI elements